 Counseling Psychology Faculty

-Rosie Phillips Bingham, Ph.D., The Ohio State University (1997).
+Rosie Phillips Davis, Ph.D., The Ohio State University (1977).
 Interests include multicultural career counseling, ethics, health and health disparities, and university and college administration.
 Dr. Davis is currently serving as President of the American Psychological Association.

 Richard Lightsey, Ph.D., University of Maryland (1992).
 Interests: resilience, the relationship between stress and depression, stress and coping strategies.

 Laura Reid Marks, Ph.D., Purdue University (2015).
-Research interests are: racial microaggressions and their influence on mental health and health behaviors, and career development in disadvantaged college populations (e.g., first generation college students, racial/ethnic minorities), sexual health disparities, and immigrant mental health.
+Research interests are: racial microaggressions and their influence on mental health and health behaviors, and career development in disadvantaged college populations (e.g., first generation college students, racial/ethnic minorities, women).

 Elin Ovrebo, Ph.D., The University of Memphis (2009).
 Current interests are international issues in Counseling Psychology, LGBT counseling, social justice, and gender.

 Chrisann Schiro-Geist, Ph.D., Northwestern University (1974).
 Interests include: international, vocational, and disability-related issues in counseling psychology.
 Current research projects are in the areas of vocational psychology, as it relates to return-to-work for incarcerated persons, and transitions to work for high school seniors with disabilities.
 The research team is examining the role of animal-assisted therapy in the prison and academic settings.
 In addition, theTigerLIFE program has a focus on working with young adults attending the University of Memphis in a post-secondary transition program.
 Graduate students are working with these post-secondary transition students as they accomplish career decision -making for persons with special needs.
 A "systems approach "to the team’s work addresses the individuals’ characteristics, as well as environmental barriers.